Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 The population of the Israelites, or to the Egyptians, the Hebrews, had increased greatly in Egypt since Joseph had arrived there from the land of Canaan, finding favor in the eyes of Pharaoh through his unique ability to interpret his dreams, and to provide worthy advice.
 Joseph's brothers, with their families and their father Jacob, went there also and were held in high esteem.
 Jacob, who God called Israel, was the son of Isaac, who was the son of Abraham.
 It was to Abraham, that God had made the promise that his heirs would be many.
 But this new Pharaoh did not know Joseph, and feared the growing Hebrew population, so he decided to oppress them, abusing them with forced labor, and he told the midwives to kill the male infants.
 He also turned to his own people, telling them to throw into the river all Hebrew baby boys.

 Many must have obeyed, sharing Pharaoh's fears, but some may have ignored his order, for they were a good people, and it was the very daughter of Pharaoh, who rescued a child from among the reeds in the river.
-He had been placed there in a basket in the fear that he would be discovered.
+He had been placed there in a basket in the fear that he would be discovered if he remained with his family.
 This child became a son to Pharaoh's daughter, and she named him Moses.

-God had always remembered His people, keeping his promise, allowing them to increase their numbers.
-It was now time for the people to remember, time to turn to God, giving Him their attention, for they were living in a foreign land, which over the years may have become less foreign; it was time now for them to look to God to relieve them from their hardships, time for them to turn their heads towards the Lord their God
+God had never forgotten His people, keeping his promise, allowing them to increase their numbers.
+It was now time for the people to remember, time to turn to God, giving Him their attention, for they were living in a foreign land, which over the years may have become less foreign; it was time now for them to look to God to relieve them from their hardships, time for them to turn their heads towards the Lord their God, as God always had his love turned to them.

 These were the times when the Israelites acknowledged the gods of the lands they traveled to, and being a long time in Egypt, they had probably become familiar with them and some of the customs of the land.
 This is why the elders needed to go into the desert to worship the God of their fathers.
 They needed to remove themselves from the presence of the gods of the Egyptians.